 Open Graph Image Size

-Sometimes, you’ll have to make specific cuts to an image to ensure the focus of the image used shows properly across platforms.
+Sometimes, you’ll have to make specific cuts to an image to ensure the focus of the image shows properly across platforms.
 This is where Simplified AI comes to the rescue.
-And the best thing is it’s totally free of charge.
+And the best thing is that it’s totally free!

-Simplified’s magic ‘resize‘ tool can solve all of your problems.
+Simplified magic resize tool can solve all of your problems.
 Whether you need an OG image for Facebook, Twitter, or LinkedIn.

 By clicking Simplified’s magic wand, you will see a menu with templates for the different types of posts you want to make.
 Choose the template that suits you, and voila!
 You have an OG image for your post.